kiranprasad7/Trustworthy-AI-Midterm-Project/README.md

 # Trustworthy-AI-Midterm-Project
 ## Overview
-This project focuses on building an AI-powered application for voice conversion and data augmentation using the Mozilla Common Voice Dataset.
+This project focuses on building an AI-powered application for bias detection and mitigation in speech recognition models using the Mozilla Common Voice Dataset.
 The application performs the following tasks:

 Converts .mp3 audio files to .wav format for compatibility with machine learning pipelines.